2600hz/kazoo/doc/reference/routing.md

 # Rating and Limits

-Topic Goal: Describe how Jonny5 and HotOrNot work.
+Topic Goal: Describe how Jonny5 and Hotornot work.
 This implies also teaching people how authz and authorization work (a flowchart would be AMAZING).
 Things like how dry run works, etc would be extra-amazing.

 -----